Trip hop: 1997–2010: Continued success and new directions

-2000s

 Trip hop continued to influence notable artists in the 2000s.
 Norwegian avant-garde band Ulver incorporated trip hop in their ambient/electronic/jazzy album Perdition City.
 Atmospheric rock band Antimatter included some trip hop elements in their first two albums.
 Australian composer Rob Dougan proposed a mix of trip hop beats, orchestral music and electronics.
 RJD2 began his career as a DJ, but in 2001, began releasing albums under El-P's Def Jux Label.
 Zero 7's album Simple Things, and in particular, its lead single "Destiny", was regarded highly by underground listeners and achieved significant popularity.
 In 2006, Gotye debuted his second studio album, Like Drawing Blood.
 The songs on the album featured down-tempo hip-hop beats and dub style bass reminiscent of trip hop.
 Hip hop groups Zion I and the Dub Pistols also displayed heavy trip hop influence.
 Norwegian singer and songwriter Kate Havnevik is a classically trained musician, but also incorporates trip hop into her work.

-Many producers who were not explicitly trip-hop artists also displayed its influence during the early 2000s.
+During the late 1990s and early 2000s trip hop achieved crossover success in the United States, often lumped under the "electronica" label.
+Trip hop songs were featured in film soundtracks of this era such as the Matrix series.
+Many producers who were not explicitly trip-hop artists also displayed its influence during this time.
 Daniel Nakamura, aka Dan the Automator, released two albums that were heavily inspired by trip hop.
-2000 album Deltron 3030, was a concept album about a rapper from the future, portrayed by Del the Funky Homosapien.
+His 2000 album Deltron 3030 was a concept album about a rapper from the future, portrayed by Del the Funky Homosapien.
 2001 saw the release of his side project, Lovage and the album Music to Make Love to Your Old Lady By, with special guests Mike Patton, Prince Paul, Maseo, Damon Albarn, and Afrika Bambaataa.
 British producer Fatboy Slim's breakthrough album, Halfway Between the Gutter and the Stars, was his most commercially successful release.
-Another heavily trip-hop influenced band, Elsiane, published their first album Hybrid in 2007, creating a "mellow, hypnotic atmosphere utilized in the ’90s by big names like Massive Attack, Portishead, etc.".
+Another heavily trip-hop influenced band, Elsiane, published their first album Hybrid in 2007, creating a "mellow, hypnotic atmosphere utilized in the ’90s by big names like Massive Attack, Portishead, etc."